Gas for efficient and cleaner heating

 Hybrid heat pumps provide an important solution to the challenge of flexibility.
 The hybrid system combines a heat pump with a condensing gas boiler in a dual-fuel appliance.
 The heat pump supplies energy to the house at moderate temperatures down to approximately 0oC, while the condensing gas boiler supplies energy at a lower temperature.

-Gas will increasingly become a key provider of both heating and electricity balancing services.
+Gas will increasingly become a key provider of both heating and electricity balancing services also in rural areas.
 It is important to develop smart and integrated networks functioning as components of a holistic energy system.
 While electricity networks require real-time responses to changes in demand, peak load reduction or load control, this does not apply to gas, as gas networks can store large amount of energy for extended periods of time.

 Affordability and cleaner air

 On average the EU consumers pay 3.5 more for electricity than for gas.
-The use of natural gas and renewable gases provides affordable heat for residential areas, while the development of gas-based district heating support efforts to improve air quality in urban areas.
+The use of natural gas and renewable and decarbonised gases provides affordable heat and improves air quality for residential areas,.
+In urban areas this can be achieved with the development of gas-based district heating.
 In many cases, the infrastructure for gas distribution and transmission has been built already – using this infrastructure helps to reduce the need for challenging electricity infrastructure expansions.